Cod3ist/PlantaMuse/README.md

 to serve as a reminder to us that we are not just existing on Earth; we are a part of a beautiful world that we might not even be aware of, and we must preserve it at all costs.
-This project is divided into three parts: Python, Arduino and Application The code for the mobile application is: https://github.com/Cod3ist/PlantaMuse_Application
+This project is divided into three parts: Python, Arduino and Application.

+The code for the mobile application is: https://github.com/Cod3ist/PlantaMuse_Application